chunkifydev/cli/README.md

 $ chunkify sources list   # Uses project token
 ```

 > Note: Store your tokens securely and never commit them to version control.
 For GitHub Actions, use repository secrets.
-When you're done with tokens, revoke them explicitly with `chunkify tokens revoke <token-id>`.

 ## Usage